-The Tone Interrupt buttons are useful for testing stereo monitoring and metering.
-It allows the tone to be interrupted on the left side only, or on the left and right sides in an alternating pattern.
+The Tone Interrupt buttons are useful for testing stereo paths.
+They allow the tone to be interrupted on the left side only, or on the left and right sides in an alternating pattern.

 (4) Clearing Oscillator Routes

 CLEAR clears all oscillator routes made, providing an easy way of removing test tones from all paths.